-CIN: U45203DL2022PTC397232
+CIN: U421010L2023PTC413983

-Note 26 : FINANCIAL RISK MANAGEMENT
+Note 21 : FINANCIAL RISK MANAGEMENT

 The Company's principal financial liabilities, other than derivatives, comprise borrowings, trade and other payables.
-The main purpose of these financial liabilities is to manage finances for The Company's activities are exposed to market risk, credit risk and liquidity risk.
+The main purpose of these financial liabilities is to manage finances for the Company's operations.
+The Company principal financial asset includes loan, trade and other receivables, and cash and short-term deposits that arise directly from its operations.

+The Company's activities are exposed to market risk, credit risk and liquidity risk.

-I. Market Risk
+i.
+Market risk